xiaozhuai/imageinfo/README.md

 The imageinfo don't get image format by file ext name, but infer by file header bytes and character.

+As few I/O times as possible!
+Read as few bytes as possible!

 ## Supported formats

 * [x] bmp